Facebook bans foreign ads for Eighth Amendment referendum

 Members of the public will not be able to flag the ads directly with Facebook, but could bring them to the attention of the different advocacy groups.

+Facebook has established a dedicated reporting channel for the advocacy groups and the Transparent Referendum Initiative to report issues directly to it.

+However, it is unlikely to reveal the ads that are blocked or the groups that are trying to place them.
+It is not known how much money has been spent on ad campaigns on Facebook for the referendum; Facebook said it did have such information.

-Facebook is planning to bring in new political transparency tools that will require advertisers to register and be verified before they can take out ads on political matters and a range of issues identified by the social media platform and its partners.
+The social media platform is planning to bring in new political transparency tools that will require advertisers to register and be verified before they can take out ads on political matters and a range of issues identified by the social media platform and its partners.
+It would also tag political ads as such, making it easier to identify them and find them on the platform.

 However, the full suite of tools would not be ready in time for the referendum on May 25th.